Contents tagged with media

 Here at TAFP headquarters, we are proud to introduce the completely retooled TAFP.org.
 The new site features a host of interactive opportunities … more

 TAFP press releases

-The TAFP Communications Department publishes Texas Family Physician quarterly magazine, TAFP News Now and TAFP Products & Services e-newsletters, and other timely tools … more
+The TAFP Communications Department publishes Texas Family Physician quarterly magazine, TAFP News Now and TAFP Products & Services e-newsletters, and other timely tools such as … more

 By Juleah Williams

 Among this season’s new fall line-up comes a new drama from the CW – Hart of Dixie – featuring surgeon-turned-country doctor Zoe Hart.
 Full disclosure: As can be expected from most CW programming, this show is geared toward a teenage audience and includes enough love triangles and “frenemies” to keep their attention.
 However, exposing this young population to the benefits of primary care and emphasizing the importance of having a relationship with a personal family physician is crucial to increasing interest in the specialty down the road.

 As the story goes, Zoe graduated at the top of her class from medical school and seeks to follow in the footsteps of her father, a cardiothoracic surgeon.
 After residency she fails to be accepted into a fellowship because her superiors deem her “too cold.”
 Desperate, she decides to accept the offer of a kind stranger—who turns out to be her real father—to join his family medicine practice as a general practitioner in Bluebell, Ala.more